kraudy/MasterCompiler/README.md

 ## Object inspection

-Metadata extraction from compiled objects.
+If available, metadata is extracted from compiled objects to infer compilation params.

 [Object Descriptor doc](./docs/Inspection.md)